 In 2005, she received her law degree from Pepperdine University.
 She also earned a Certificate in Dispute Resolution from Pepperdine’s Straus Institute for Dispute Resolution, which has long been considered the premier program in dispute resolution and has been ranked by U.S. News & World Report as the #1 dispute resolution program in the country for 11 of the past 12 years.
 She continues to polish her skills and recently participated in the Straus Institute’s Women’s Negotiation Academy.

 A Michigan native, Sarah graduated from Valparaiso University with a Bachelor of Science in Business Administration in 2002.
-At Valpo, she was a three year Captain of the NCAA Division I Women’s Tennis Team and a member of the NCAA Student-Athlete Advisory Committee.
-Sarah continues to play tennis in local USTA leagues.
+At Valpo, she was a three year Captain of the NCAA Division I Women’s Tennis team and a member of the NCAA Student-Athlete Advisory Committee.
+Sarah continues to play tennis in local USTA and WTT leagues.

 Sarah has been selected as a Rising Star and recognized as a Top Rated Family Law Attorney by Super Lawyers.